MartinEesmaa/VVCEasy/README.md

 VVCEasy is that you don't have to compile or/and coding to encode VVC (known as Versatile Video Codec).
 Simple, Easy, Encode and Decode.

-It supports Windows, macOS, Linux, BSD, Android & WebAssembly for VVCEasy builds.
+It supports Windows, macOS, Linux, BSD, Android, WebAssembly & Haiku OS for VVCEasy builds.

 From October 20, 2021, to June 23, 2022, VVCEasy was in pre-release and construction mode.